-TRI is a 7-year-old nonprofit organization which provides wrap-around support services to criminally-justice involved adults in Boulder County and surrounding areas who are referred to our Wellness Center in Longmont.
-TRI offers post-release trauma responsive programming, mental and behavioral healthcare and case management to eligible members returning to the community.
-TRI has strong community partnerships and a volunteer/mentor program which helps to facilitate our mission.
-TRI has grown quickly since its start to meet the demands for professional support required by the members we serve.
+TRI is a 7-year-old nonprofit organization which provides wrap around support services to criminally justice involved individuals in Boulder County and surrounding areas referred to our Wellness Center in Longmont.
+TRI offers post-release trauma responsive programming, mental and behavioral healthcare and case management to eligible members returning into the community.
+TRI has strong community partnerships and a volunteer/mentor program which help to facilitate our mission.
+TRI has grown quickly since its start to meet the demands for professional support required by the men and women we serve.

 General Statement of Duties:

 TRI’s Wellness Center provides an array of holistic therapeutic services including Individual Therapeutic Services (Somatic Resourcing, mindfulness training, trauma psychoeducation, general processing and coping skill practice, Cognitive Behavioral Therapy, mental health evaluation, substance use disorder assessment) and Group Treatment Services (Dialectical Behavioral Therapy, Cognitive Behavioral Therapy, Relapse Prevention, Post Traumatic Stress Disorder, Trauma Recovery, Anger Management, Domestic Violence, Couples/Family Therapy).
 TRI’s clinical team offers members’ coordination of care between community agencies who assist members with services in mental health, substance abuse, medical assistance treatment, UA’s and ongoing drug testing.